buchner/log-spy-kt-extension/README.md

 # Log Spy Kt
 ![Java CI](https://github.com/buchner/log-spy-kt-extension/workflows/Java%20CI/badge.svg)

-A Kotlin-centric, Java-friendly library for unit testing logging.
+A Kotlin-centric, Java-friendly, testing framework agnostic library for unit testing logging in the JVM.

 ## Disclaimer
-This is an experimental extensions for JUnit.
+This is an experimental testing library.
 In its current state it is not intended nor suited for productive use.

 ## Getting Started
 ### Prerequisites
-- JUnit 5
 - JVM ≥ 8

 One of the following: